-This article will help you identify 16 signs of an insecure man in love.
-I’ll also go through 5 things you can try out in an effort to help him, without disrespecting yourself.
+This article will help you identify 16 signs you’re in love with an insecure man.
+I’ll also go through 6 things you can try out in an effort to help him, without disrespecting yourself.

 So, without further ado, let’s get into it.